 - Please encourage students to take responsibility for their assigned device and not leave it in someone else’s care.

-- Can students install their own software?
+- Can I install my own software?

 - Chromebooks are very similar to cell phones and there are numerous apps available to assist them with their coursework.
 On each Chromebook, the basics are installed for word processing, spreadsheets, and presentations.